Communication

 8. Use Wi-Fi instead of 4G or 5G (for comparison: 4G consumes 20 times more energy than standard Wi-Fi).

-9. Use optimized data centers that run on renewable energy sources.
+9. Use optimized data centres that run on renewable energy sources.

 10. Turn off your devices before bed.
 While you sleep, why not let your internet-connected devices sleep too (internet access box, router, etc.)?
 Instead of consuming data continuously in the background, a little rest will allow them to use less data.

-If you want to take your efforts even further and reduce email-related pollution, here are some solutions:
+If you want to take your efforts even further and reduce email pollution, here are some solutions:

 2. Delete spam emails that take up unnecessary space.
 If needed, install an anti-spam software or extension.
 A tool like Cleanfox can be very useful for this digital spring cleaning.

-3. Unsubscribe from newsletters you don’t actually read.
-If every time you receive a newsletter you think, "I’ll read it later or tomorrow," you probably aren’t really interested.
-No need to increase your carbon footprint for emails you’ll never read—unsubscribe!
+3. Unsubscribe from mailing lists you don't actually read.
+If every time you receive a newsletter you think, "I'll read it later or tomorrow," you probably aren't really interested.
+No need to increase your annual carbon footprint for emails you'll never read—unsubscribe!

 4. Limit email attachments.
-Instead of attaching files directly, use WeTransfer, File Vert, or proximity transfers (via USB stick, external hard drive, or Bluetooth).
-Also, delete attachments in email replies when they’re no longer needed.
+Instead of attaching files directly, use WeTransfer, or proximity transfers (via USB stick, external hard drive, or Bluetooth).
+Better yet, use links to documents stored in shared cloud storage rather than duplicating files.
+Also, delete attachments in email reply chains when they're no longer needed.

 7. For short messages, opt for SMS instead—it emits 200 times less greenhouse gas than an email.